gvwilson/thirdbit/src/fiction/iffy/index.md

 An answering glitter danced beneath the raccoon's fur.
 The creature disappeared through a hole barely wide enough for its shoulders.

-It took Wales, Edson, and a crowbar improvised out of a table leg to open the basement's battered metal door.
+It took Wales, Edson, and a table leg to pry the basement's battered metal door.
 It shrieked as it scraped across the concrete.
 Eight steps led up to a trap door whose hinges made almost as much sound as the door, but no one shouted or came to investigate.